Student Complaint Procedures

 Discrimination Complaint Procedure

-Complaints of discrimination should be directed to the UTHSC Office of Equity and Diversity (OED), 920 Madison Avenue, Memphis, Tennessee 38163 (telephone: 901-448-2112 [voice], 901-448-7382 [TTY]).
+Any UTHSC student who believes that he or she has been discriminated against on the basis of race, color, sex (including sexual orientation, gender identity), sexual harassment, sexual assault, and sexual violence, pregnancy, marital status, parental status, religion, national origin, age, disability or veteran status is encouraged to use the procedures outlined below for the resolution of his or her complaint.
+An online form to lodge a formal discrimination of harassment complaint can be found at http://www.uthsc.edu/hr/employee-relations/forms/uthsc-complaint-form.pdf.
+University policy prohibits retaliation against any person who in good faith opposes a practice which he or she believes to be discriminatory or who participates in an investigation of a complaint.
+Complaints of discrimination should be directed to the UTHSC Office of Equity and Diversity (OED), 910 Madison Avenue, Memphis, Tennessee 38163 (telephone: 901-448-2112 [voice], 901-448-7382 [TTY]).
 Complaints must be put in writing and filed within 300 calendar days of the alleged discriminatory action.
 In certain circumstances, at the discretion of OED, complaints filed outside of this time limit or that are not put in writing may be investigated.

 - Complaints should be submitted in writing to OED.
-The complaint must include (a) the name of the complainant; (b) an explanation of the action or conduct complained of and (c) the person or department responsible for the action.
+The complaint must include (a) the name of the complainant; (b) an explanation of the action or conduct complained of and (c) the person or department responsible for the complained of action.
 The complaint should include the resolution sought by the complainant.
-The head of the responding unit or academic department and the party against whom the complaint has been lodged (respondent) will be notified of the complaint.
+The complaint may identify witnesses and other evidence the complainant wants OED to consider in its investigation.
+The party against whom the complaint has been lodged (respondent) and the appropriate administrator with supervisory responsibility will be notified of the complaint.

 - OED will conduct an investigation, the nature and scope of which will be determined by OED on a case-by-case basis.
 The investigation may include any or all of the following, as well as such other action as OED deems appropriate: interviewing the complainant; interviewing the respondent; interviewing witnesses; submitting questions to or taking statements from parties or witnesses; reviewing documents; and/or setting up an investigative committee.

-- The investigative committee, or OED if there is no investigative committee, will make findings of fact and will determine whether sufficient evidence exists to support a charge of discrimination.
-Those findings, together with a statement outlining the basis for them, will be transmitted by OED to the appropriate administrator.
-A copy will also be available to the complainant.
+- OED will make findings and recommendations.
+Those findings and recommendations, together with a statement outlining the basis for them, will be transmitted by OED to the appropriate administrator within forty-five (45) calendar days of receipt of a complaint.
+A copy will also be sent to the complainant and respondent.

 Additional information is available at http://www.uthsc.edu/oed/